“Da” in Italian

 I still have so many emails to write.

-- It can indicate a cause or reason for something:
+- Cause or reason for something

 Mi sono addormentato dalla noia.